 In Restaurant Le Wow in Lumiose City, your first two battles are with the owner.
 If you win the second battle, he starts wheezing and coughing, then says the way you handle your Pokemon could stop his heart... then the dialogue reads "urk!" and he walks away.
 The next person to serve you is a waiter... who says the owner had to tend to an emergency.
 The owner never comes back.
 Fortunately, he doesn't die.
 Unfortunately, in every subsequent battle you're giving him yet another near-death experience...

 If you pay attention, AZ is wearing what appears to be part of a leg brace on his left knee.
-That means, while he was continuing, his body was beginning to get to the height where he will not be able to physically support himself.
+That means, while he was continuing, his body was beginning to get to the height where he will not be able to physically support himselfnote Seeing as how Pokemon doesn't really follow the Square/Cube Law ever, this isn't all too likely.
 Now, given he was walking, it is very likely he is in constant pain and will feel it for a long time.
 On the other hand, while characters occasionally reference how huge he is, there's no indication that it's because AZ has actually been growing taller for the past 3000 years.
 It's quite possible that the leg brace thing is for an injury resulting from some kind of side-effect of the Ultimate Weapon, which is still a fairly creepy idea, admittedly.
+It also might have been for a more recent injury.
+Still kind of uncomfortable to think about, admittedly.

 Lysandre is said to be descended from the former royal family by way of a supposed brother of AZ's.
 It might make you wonder why the writers didn't just make him directly descended from AZ himself for simplicity's sake.
 But then you remember how grief-stricken AZ was at the loss of Floette and it makes you kind of glad that it's implied he has no descendents.
 Bordering on Tear Jerker, AZ probably wouldn't take outliving any children very well at all.